lh2/GameOfLife.html/README.md

-GameOfLife.html
+GameOfLife.js
 ===============

-GameOfLife.html is a web implementation of Conway's game of life in HTML and JavaScript.
+GameOfLife.js is a web implementation of Conway's game of life in JavaScript.